Applies to: Admin · Partner Admin · Operation Manager · Office Admin · Biller · plus any role with report permissions granted

 The View Statement List Report permission governs access to the Statement List Report page located within the Financial Reports section of the Reports module.
 This report provides a comprehensive audit trail of all driver statements for both owner operators and company drivers, which are summarized at the statement level.
 It enables billing and settlement personnel to observe all statements for a specific driver, including the date period and their respective totals for mileage, gross revenue, deductions, credits, and net earnings without the requirement to open each statement individually.
 Access to this information should be limited to billing and accounting personnel who manage carrier payments.

-By default, this authorization is granted to the Support, Partner Admin, Admin, Operation Manager, and Biller roles.
+By default, this permission is granted to: Support, Partner Admin, Admin, Operation Manager, and Biller.

 The View Statement Items Report permission controls access to the Statement Items Report page within the Reports module.
 While the Statement List Report provides an overview of all driver statements, the Statement Items Report displays the individual line items within those statements, such as specific loads, charges, and deductions.